arnav-mediratta-94/german-credit-data/README.md

 # german-credit-data
-R program to analyze the German credit data set and build decision trees using different training and test data and understand which gives a better error rate.
+As part of my data mining class, we were tasked with analyzing the file German Credit.xls and perform exploratory data analysis on the file.
+After performing EDA, we were told to build decision trees using different sizes of training and test samples and observe the difference made by each of the samples.
+This also involved testing on trees without pruning and trees with pruning.
+Once the decision models were build we were asked to implement misclassification costs into the algorithm and reduce the false positive rates that were being predicted.